 Hunter, B.*, Wright, K*., and Bomblies, K. (2013) Short read sequencing in studies of natural variation and adaptation.
 Curr Op in Plant Biology, 16 (1) 85-91.* equal contribution.

-Bomblies, K. (2013) Genes causing postzygotic hybrid incompatibility in plant: A window into co-evolution, in Polyploid and Hybrid Genomics (eds Z. J. Chen and J. A. Birchler), John Wiley & Sons, Inc., Oxford, UK.
+Bomblies, K. (2013) Genes causing postzygotic hybrid incompatibility in plants: A window into co-evolution, in Polyploid and Hybrid Genomics (eds Z. J. Chen and J. A. Birchler), John Wiley & Sons, Inc., Oxford, UK.

 Hollister, J., Arnold, B., Svedin, E., Xue, K., Dilkes, B. and Bomblies, K. (2012) Genetic adaptation associated with genome-doubling in autotetraploid Arabidopsis arenosa.
 PLoS Genetics, 8(12): e1003093.